 While this meatloaf is super easy to make, I like to make a few substitutions to suit what I usually have on hand.
 A combination of pork and beef always makes for a nice meatloaf, but I don’t usually have ground pork on hand.
 And it’s also not always available in the meat department of the store I go to, or if they have it, it’s frozen.
 I’ve made my own ground pork plenty of times by chunking up pork shoulder and pulsing it, a little at a time in my food processor, but honestly, I usually just substitute additional ground beef for the ground pork.

 Nathalie also calls for five ounces of evaporated milk which is an odd amount.
 The recipe says 5 ounces is one can but I can’t recall seeing cans that small in my area.
 Rather than buying a standard can and then having a few ounces leftover, I’ve had really good results by just using plain old milk.
 Evaporated milk is a little richer in taste than plain old milk but I swear I just can’t tell the difference in the meatloaf.
+(Update: it turns out that evaporated milk does come in those small cans as well as the larger ones.)

 Another bit of weirdness about Nathalie Duprees Meatloaf is that the tomato sauce in the recipe is 1 cup in the meatloaf and 1 cup in the sauce, or 16 ounces total.
 I have just been buying one can of tomato sauce (14.5 ounces) and using 1 cup in the meatloaf and the remainder in the sauce.
 It just makes the sauce slightly thicker and a little bit zippier in flavor and that can never be wrong!